 Well, that sucks.
 So I try some searching on the inter-webs and ran across these for starters.

 Neither of which were of any help.
 I tried uninstalling and reinstalling Chrome several times with no luck.
-At this point I’m concerned so I check out my Macbook and well, same story.
-OK this really sucks.
-So I look for for earlier versions of Chrome to try to install, which are hard to find.
+At this point, I’m concerned so I check out my Macbook and well, the same story.
+OK, this really sucks.
+So I look for earlier versions of Chrome to try to install, which are hard to find.

 I also find Google Chrome’s release channels so I try installing beta and dev builds.